tantmut/skyronic/readme.txt

 If you have old version of chrome (e.g. 79) you need update it

-4) Go to -src right click on TestNG.xml and run tests(In that way to execution you need to install Java IDE like IntelliJ IDEA or Eclipse) or open terminal in /src and run "mvn test"
+4) Go to -src right click on TestNG.xml and run tests(In that way to execution you need to install Java IDE like IntelliJ IDEA or Eclipse) or open terminal in /src and run "mvn test"( for this you need to install maven in your machine)

 Task 2 :
 How you would approach automation testing of responsive websites